Thembisa Gauteng, South Africa Travel Guide

 Some shebeens hold an unique ambiance, historical significance, or renown for specific music genres.
 A local guide directs you to these businesses for intimate nightlife.

 These places are beloved by residents but rarely seen by tourists.
-They could be specific food stalls, quiet community parks, or viewpoints known only to locals.
+They may be specific food stalls, quiet community parks, or viewpoints known only to locals.

 Tembisa itself is an "emerging" destination for cultural immersion compared to established tourist ways like Soweto.
 Its authenticity appeals.